PakwhanNK/wudac-datathon2025/README.md

 # eBay User Segmentation & Conversion Analysis

-A datathon project that segments eBay users into behavioral personas and identifies what drives purchases — turning raw marketplace data into actionable business strategy.
+A datathon project (2025) that segments eBay users into behavioral personas and identifies what drives purchases.

 ---